-I purchased a circle headpiece from the bridal section of the fabric store and I had found some silk flowers at a yard sale and hot glued them on the headpiece.
+For my head gear, I purchased a circle headpiece from the bridal section of the fabric store and I had found some silk flowers at a yard sale and hot glued them on the headpiece.
 I tied on several pieces of ribbon to the back of the headpiece and let streamer of it all down my back.
 The wings were purchased a couple of days before Halloween when some of the stores were starting to put things on sale.

 I wore natural looking makeup and added the vine-like swirls from the corner of my eyes with eyeliner.